What is my hurricane evacuation zone?

 Here are some tips that can help you find and map your evacuation zone.

 WHAT YOU SHOULD DO WITH YOUR PETS DURING A HURRICANE

 Know where you live

 It sounds simplistic, but knowing your physical location is crucial to determining whether you’re in an evacuation zone.
-Determine the address of the most common places where you could be located in the event of a disaster.
+Determine the address of the most common places where you could be located in the event of a natural disaster.
 Remember, you could be at work when an evacuation is ordered.
 You should also be able to find those places on a map.